 On December 4, 2015 and effective January 1, 2016, our board of directors ("Board" or "Board of Directors") approved a series of reorganization transactions to streamline the organizational structure of the Company and its direct and indirect subsidiaries.
 In 2015, we had five operating subsidiaries: (i) Sysorex Federal, Inc. (100% ownership) ("Sysorex Federal") and its wholly owned subsidiary Sysorex Government Services, Inc. ("Sysorex Government" or "Sysorex Government Services") based in Herndon, Virginia, which focused on the U.S. federal government market; (ii) Lilien Systems (100% ownership) ("Lilien") based in Larkspur, California; (iii) Shoom, Inc. (100% ownership) ("Shoom") based in Encino, California, (iv) AirPatrol Corporation (100% ownership) ("AirPatrol") based in Maple Lawn, Maryland and its wholly owned subsidiary AirPatrol Research Corp. based in Coquitlam, British Columbia, and (v) Sysorex Arabia (50.2% ownership) based in Riyadh, Saudi Arabia.
-As a result of the reorganization transactions, effective January 1, 2016 we had three operating subsidiaries: (i) Inpixon Federal") based in Larkspur, California and its wholly owned subsidiary Inpixon Federal, Inc. ("Inpixon Federal") based in Herndon, Virginia, which focuses on the U.S. federal government market; (ii) Inpixon Canada Corp. based in Coquitlam, British Columbia; and (50.2% ownership) (Soureship) based in Larkspur, California and its wholly owned subsidiary Inpixon Federal, Inc. ("Inpixon Federal") based in Herndon, Virginia, which focuses on the U.S. federal government market; (ii) Inpixon Canada Corp. based in Coquitlam, British Columbia; and (50.2% ownership) based in Riyadh, Saudi Arabia.
+As a result of the reorganization transactions, effective January 1, 2016 we had three operating subsidiaries: (i) Inpixon USA (100% ownership) based in Larkspur, California and its wholly-owned subsidiary Inpixon Federal, Inc. ("Inpixon Federal") based in Herndon, Virginia, which focuses on the U.S. federal government market; (ii) Inpixon Canada Corp. based in Coquitlam, British Columbia; and (iii) Sysorex Arabia (50.2% ownership) based in Riyadh, Saudi Arabia.